Smart Watering Plant Sitters: How to Not Kill Your Garden While on Vacation

 This little indoor Windowsill Herb Pot is a miniature version of a self-watering planter.
 A self-watering planter has a reservoir to hold an extra supply of water that can easily be wicked into the soil or roots when they dry out.
 Self-watering pots come in all shapes and sizes, like the Self-Watering Upside-Down Planter that I use for my upside-down tomatoes.
 This fun windowsill version comes complete with herb scissors!

-Lee Valley Tools is giving away the Vegepod® Container Garden ($209 US Value) to one of our lucky readers.
-Simply leave a comment on this post with your best smart watering tip by June 30, 2017 to enter.
-This contest is open to residents of Canada (excluding Quebec) and the continental United States.
-The winner will be selected randomly from eligible entries, notified by email, and have seven days to claim their prize.
+Conmgratulations to Lynn who was the lucky winner of the Lee Valley Tools Vegepod® Container Garden ($209 US Value).
+This contest was open to residents of Canada (excluding Quebec) and the continental United States.
+The winner was selected randomly from eligible entries, notified by email, and have seven days to claim their prize.
 Void where prohibited by law.

 About Lee Valley Tools